HumanBrainProject/nehuba/README.md

 7. In the `third_party` directory of your project you will find a symlink to neuroglancer source.
 On linux it should just work.
 On windows you can delete it and create symlink with (from within third_party): `mklink /d neuroglancer ..\node_modules\neuroglancer\src\neuroglancer`.
 Use `/j` instead of `/d` if you don't have admin rights to your machine.
 8. Now create similar link to nehuba sources. (for windows `mklink /d nehuba ..\node_modules\nehuba\src\nehuba` and if you use linux you know what to do ;-)
 9. Add `"nehuba/*": ["third_party/nehuba/*"]` to the `paths` section of `tsconfig.json`
+10. Last, fix couple of broken imports in `{you project}/src/main.ts`.
+Replace original `my-neuroglancer-project` in import paths to whatever you named it in the `paths` section of `tsconfig.json`
 10. It's all set and ready to go.
 You can start the dev server by `npm run dev-server` and compile your project using `npm run build` or `npm run build-min`.
 11. You can discard the example code from neuroglancer if you wish.
 Just replace `main.ts` with the one from `neuroglancer/src` and delete other source files in `{you project}/src/{your project sources}`